JeffreyCheng92/SwoleMetrics/README.md

 ## What we are currently working on

-[ ] User Authentication / Omni-Authentication
+- [ ] User Authentication / Omni-Authentication
-[ ] Angular.js Single Page application
+- [ ] Angular.js Single Page application
-[ ] Vega.js to display relevant data
+- [ ] Vega.js to display relevant data
-[ ] Landing dashboard
+- [ ] Landing dashboard
+- [ ] Ability to add new exercises and data